Epoxy Flooring in Edison, NJ

 Most Edison homes were built in the 1950s and '60s on concrete that was never meant to last this long without help.
 Road salt, moisture from below, and maybe a DIY kit that already failed - we see it all the time.
 We also work on Oak Tree Road restaurant floors and Woodbridge Avenue warehouse slabs.
 Different buildings, same approach: check the concrete first.

-Services in Edison
+Services

 Aging residential garages, busy restaurant and retail corridors, and some of the biggest distribution floors in Middlesex County.
 The buildings are different, but the approach is the same - understand the concrete first.